MRLmic/Purchasing-Power/README.md

     - deoderant
     - skincare

-##Technologies
+## Technologies
-- I am utilizing a python script to normalize .csv files and insert them into a sqlite database.
+- I am utilizing a python script and the pandas library to normalize .csv files and insert them into a sqlite database.
+- I'm using [sqlite viewer](https://sqliteviewer.app/) to view my sqlite database's contents.